Latest News, Updates, Tutorials and much more

 IP anonymization

 Another important feature provided by GA4 is a much shorter data storage duration.
+According to the GDPR, the data must only be kept for as long as it is absolutely necessary.
 In the previous GA version, you could choose to store collected data for up to 64 months.
+In GA4 you only have two options for personal data storage: 2 months or 14 months, depending on your analytical activities.

-Most privacy laws, including the GDPR, give consumers the right to request their data deletion.
+The GDPR gives consumers the right for their data deletion.
 In response to this, GA4 gives the ability to delete an individual user’s data within a set time range.
-This feature will also help users to comply with the GDPR.

 Rules regarding Personally Identifiable Information (PII)